ibm-cloud-docs/resiliency/bcdr-understand.md

 :   Active/Nothing sees the full application stack active in one location, with the ability to recover the application stack in another location but where nothing at all is actaully built-out.
 In practice, this means ensuring that all backups are available in the second location for recovery and should there be a situation where disaster strikes, all services will be provisioned (preferably from Terraform templates or similar) from the ground up before backups are applied.
 While this is the least-cost approach, it is only suitable where RTO and RTO objectives are at least several hours in length, due to the time it would take to provision and configure services.

 Active/Passive
 :   Active/Passive options are based on keeping the full application stack active in one location, while another application stack is deployed in a different location but kept idle or shut down.
 In the case of prolonged unavailability of the primary site, the application stack is activated in the backup site.
 Often that requires the restoring of backups that are taken in the primary site.
-This approach is not recommended when losing data can be a problem, for example when the RPO is less than a few hours or when the availability of the service is critical and the RTO objective is less than a few hours.
+This approach may not use continuous data replication, so is not recommended if recovery to the point of last backup (which may be some hours behind a disaster) is not appropriate for the workload - for example when the RPO is less than a few hours.
+It may also take some time to instantiate and recover the services when using this model, so the availability of the service is critical and the RTO objective is less than a few hours, this approach may not be optimal.

 Active/Standby
 :   In the Active/Standby case, the full application stack is active in both the primary and backup location.
 However, user's transactions are served by the primary site only.
-The backup site takes care of keeping a replica of the status of the main location though data replication, such as database replication or disk replication.
+The backup site takes care of keeping a replica of the state of the main location through data replication, such as database replication or disk replication.
 In cases of prolonged unavailability of the primary site, all client transactions are routed to the backup site.
 This approach provides good RPO and RTO, generally measured in minutes; however, it is significantly more expensive than the Active/Passive options because of the double deployment.
 For example, resources are wasted because the standby assets can't be used to improve scalability and throughput.

 Active/Active
 :   In the Active/Active case both locations are active, and client transactions are distributed to both regions according to predefined policies, such as round-robin, geographical load balancing, and so on.
 In the case of the failure of one site, the other site must be able to serve all clients.
 It's possible to achieve both an RPO and RTO close to zero with this configuration.
 The drawback is that both regions must be sized to handle the full load, even if they are used at half of their capabilities when both locations are available.
 In such cases, auto scaling can help in keeping resources allocated according to the needs.
 Of course, the data across the two sites is continuously synced with some kind of replication mechanism.
+Relying soley on this approach is problematic in instances where data corruption or loss is the root cause of the disaster, since of course the corruption will be replicated between locations.
+To resolve such disasters still relies on data backups and recover of that non-corrupted or lost data.

 ### Plan and design for a number of scenarios
 {: #worst-conditions}

 When designing your disaster recovery solution, bear in mind that disasters have many forms and may require different techniques to counter them.
-For example, a complete and sudden region outage where data can be restored to-point-in-time to another region, may invoke - indeed, may need to invoke - a different course of action to a case where data corruption has been discovered, that could have been ongoing for some time and be present in data backups and data replication.
+For example, a complete and sudden region outage where data can be restored to-point-in-time to another region, may invoke a different course of action to a case where data corruption has been discovered, that could have been ongoing for some time and be present in data backups and data replication.
 So, your design should not only consider a single plan, but different alternatives to best adapt and be able to recover from a number of percieved faults.

 Consider carefully what you bring back in the event of a disaster too.
-Do you need every system or just a subset of core applications?
+Do you need every workload or just a subset of core applications?
 Is there an order that they need to be restored in?
 Is data consistency across workloads important?
 Is it possible to to work in a degraded state and if so, for how long?

 Of course, these questions are as much a business consideration as a technical one, and costs might be prohibitive in some situations.
 However, you should have a clear view of what the minimal acceptable conditions are, and what other aspects you might eliminate when a solution is cost prohibitive while understanding what the impact would be.
 In other words, accept residual risks knowing the consequences.
-Planning the solution should work hand-in-hand with business requirements and both should be captured in a BCDR plan.
+Planning the solution should work hand-in-hand with business requirements and both should be captured in the disaster recovery plan.
 This is explored further in the Planning for Disaster Recovery topic.